Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 Strictly speaking, we save the untrained model as `checkpoint` or `snapshot`.
 It is different from `model saving` of a completed model.

-However, no matter the model has been trained or not, we can use the same **interface** to save model.
+However in Oneflow, no matter the model has been trained or not, we can use the same **interface** to save model.
 Thus, like the `model`、`checkpoint`、`snapshot` we see in other framework is no difference in OneFlow.

-We use `flow.train.CheckPoint` as the interface.
+In OneFlow, there are interfaces for module saving and loading under the `flow.checkpoint`.

 In this article, we will introduce: